rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 Evaluation board details
 ------------------------
 This example uses the Infineon evaluation board "XMC4800 Relax EtherCAT Kit".
+It has a Cortex®-M4 running at 144 MHz, and it has 352 kB RAM and 2 MB flash.
 Details are found on
 https://www.infineon.com/cms/en/product/evaluation-boards/kit_xmc48_relax_ecat_v1/